holepunchto/bare/docs/threat-model.md

 ## What is actually left to worry about

-After the seal there are only three ways native code can get in, and this is the whole list.
+After the seal there are only four ways native code can get in, and this is the whole list.

 **1. A bug in the seal itself.** Races between sealing and loading, thread startup order, the constructor and `bare_module_register()` paths, and cache reuse across processes.

 **2. The two exceptions above**, if they turn out to be reachable without native code or wider than we described.

+**3. A sibling Bare process that never sealed.** It shares the memory, so what it loads lands next to you.
+Sealing every process is the embedder's job.

-**3. Memory bugs in our own C.** This is the big one, and it is also the one the seal cannot help with, because the attacker never asks for a power here.
+**4. Memory bugs in our own C.** This is the big one, and it is also the one the seal cannot help with, because the attacker never asks for a power here.
 They just write one straight into memory.

 The risky spots are wherever we read data an attacker controls: